madazack/ACER/README.md

 1. Tetons Whitebark and Limber Pine Spectra + Physiology

-tree and grassland species collected at the Cedar Creek Ecosystem Science Reserve in 2015 and 2016
+Pine physiology metrics and spectra collected at Mt.
+Glory in Wilson, WY in 2025

 3. Author Information